-Reeds Rains estate agents in Acomb has been established in the heart of Acomb for over 25 years in arguably the most prominent position, on the corner of Carr Lane and Acomb Road.
+Reeds Rains estate agents has been established in the heart of Acomb for over 25 years in arguably the most prominent position, on the corner of Carr Lane and Acomb Road.

-This stylish, air conditioned showroom has extensive window displays enabling us to showcase properties within Acomb, Woodthorpe, Dringhouses, Holgate, villages such as Poppleton, Knapton, Rufforth, Tockwith, Bilbrough and Askham Richard and Askham Bryan.
+This stylish, air conditioned showroom has extensive window displays enabling us to showcase properties within Acomb, Woodthorpe, Dringhouses, Holgate, and villages such as Poppleton, Knapton, Rufforth, Tockwith, Bilbrough, Askham Richard and Askham Bryan.
 We also cover Wetherby and Harrogate areas to give homeowners the chance to showcase their listing to the York market.

 Historic in its own right, Acomb dates back to the Doomsday book of 1067.
 Formerly a farming village it has expanded over the centuries through housing workers from large industry and manufacturing throughout the 18th and 19th centuries.
 It is now one of the largest suburbs of York.